 How do posts/joists attach to it and stay up straight?

-Contact your local council to confirm requirements regulations and permitted sizes vary by region.
+Contact your local county to confirm requirements regulations and permitted sizes vary by region.
 If in a bushfire prone area you may need to factor in specific requirements to meet regulations.

 BuildTuff strongly suggests you make your own enquiries through appropriate bodies and professionals before any work is carried out.